 Are licensees required to report multiple addresses when receiving sources at several locations of use or facilities?

-Yes, if licensees use or store nationally tracked sources at more than one location, they are required to report each address where the sources are used/stored.
-As indicated in Q&As, "What is the National Source Tracking System?" and "Whom do I contact with questions on reporting to NSTS?", the addresses reported should correspond to the authorized use/storage locations listed on the radioactive material license, and should not correspond to an address for a temporary jobsite.
+Yes, if licensees use or store nationally tracked sources at more than one location, they are required to report each address where the sources are used/stored (except for temporary jobsites; see the Q&A “Are licensees required to report transfers to temporary jobsites?”).
 The regulations require that licensees report an address for each receipt and transfer transaction.
 For example, if the licensee reports a transaction today to/from location A, and another transaction tomorrow to/from location B, each report must include the address for the location applicable to the transaction being reported.
 The regulations also allow licensees to submit a single report for multiple sources or transactions.
 When reporting multiple transactions in a combined report, licensees must provide all the required information for each source or transaction being reported.
 In the example above, the licensee could submit a single report that covers both sources/transactions, but the report must clearly identify the location for each source/transaction.
-When reporting transactions online, the licensee simply selects each address for the source/transaction from the drop down list of authorized locations of use.
-Please refer to Q&A, "What Information does the NSTS contain?", for reporting separate transactions under the same license.

 Source Transfer Regarding Location of Use

 Are licensees required to report transfers between separate locations under the same license?